akash4797/secure-encryption-decyrption-app/README.md

    ```sh
    yarn install
    ```
-2. Set up MySQL database using XAMPP and phpMyAdmin:
+2. Set up MySQL database using XAMPP and phpMyAdmin, then create a .env.local file.:

 - Create a database using the following command in the MySQL console:
   ```sql